Tams03/CS-Projects/SmartFridge/README.md

 ---

 ## Overview
-SmartFridge is an IoT system for home food inventory: barcode-based scanning with a Raspberry Pi camera, a Flutter mobile app, and Firebase for real-time sync.
+SmartFridge is an IoT-based system designed to manage home food inventory intelligently: barcode-based scanning with a Raspberry Pi camera, a Flutter mobile app, and Firebase for real-time sync.
 It sends expiration and low-stock alerts and provides AI-powered recipe suggestions.

+---

 ## Problem & Motivation
-Households waste food due to forgotten items and manual inventory.
-SmartFridge automates tracking and alerts to reduce waste and save time.
+Households often waste food because they forget what’s in the fridge or when items expire.
+Manual inventory checks and planning shopping lists take time and effort.
+SmartFridge solves this by automatically detecting items, tracking inventory, and notifying users before food expires.

+---

+## 🎯 Goals
+- Reduce food waste through real-time expiration alerts
+- Save time with automatic shopping lists and remote access
+- Provide a modern, intuitive, AI-assisted user experience

+---

+## 👩‍💻 My Role
+- Implemented barcode recognition using **OpenCV + Pyzbar**
+- Integrated **Firebase real-time database** for inventory tracking
+- Created the user manual and final documentation

+---

+## 🧩 System Architecture
+The system follows a **Service-Oriented Architecture (SOA)** with four layers:

+1. **Application Layer** – Flutter mobile app (Android 8.0+).
+   Displays inventory, shows alerts, interacts with AI Gemini assistant.
+2. **Service Layer** – Handles barcode recognition and product identification using **OpenCV + Pyzbar** and **OpenFoodFacts APIs**.
+3. **Business Layer** – Manages logic for expiration tracking, alert scheduling, and shopping list generation.
+4. **Data Layer** – Stores inventory, dates, and user data in **Firebase**, synchronized in real time.

+---

+## ⚙️ Hardware Components
+- **Raspberry Pi** with built-in camera for barcode scanning
+- **Wi-Fi module** for real-time synchronization with Firebase
+- *(Future feature)*: Pressure sensors for detecting item removal and quantity

+---

-## Key Features
+## 🚀 Core Features
-- Real-time inventory tracking
+✅ Real-time tracking of fridge inventory
-- Expiration & low-stock alerts
+✅ Expiration and low-stock alerts
-- Automatic shopping lists
-- Gemini AI suggestions (e.g., "What can I cook with milk and eggs?")
+✅ Smart suggestions using Gemini AI (e.g., “What can I cook with milk and eggs?”)
-- Barcode scanning (Raspberry Pi camera)
+✅ Barcode scanning with Raspberry Pi camera

-## Architecture & Tools
-- Application: Flutter (Android 8.0+)
-- Vision: OpenCV + pyzbar for barcode detection
-- Backend: Firebase (real-time DB) via Pyrebase
-- Hardware: Raspberry Pi + camera, Wi-Fi module
-- APIs: OpenFoodFacts for product info
+✅ Mobile app for inventory management and shopping lists
+✅ Remote access and real-time updates

+---

-## Prototype & Results
+## 🧪 Prototype
-- Prototype with single camera + Flutter app working with Firebase.
+- Working fridge prototype with a single barcode camera
+- Fully functional Android Flutter app with Firebase backend
-- Outcome: Working demo, real-time sync, successful user flows.
+- Integrated Gemini AI for recipe suggestions and item queries
+- API connection to OpenFoodFacts for nutritional and product data

+---

+## 🎬 Demo Video
+Watch the SmartFridge prototype in action: [Demo Video](smartfridge-demo.mp4)

+*(Upload the video to the `SmartFridge` folder in your repo first)*

+---

+## 💼 Business & Impact
+💡 **Innovation:** Combines IoT, AI, and mobile computing for a real-life problem
+💡 **Social Impact:** Reduces food waste, saves money, and simplifies daily routines
+💡 **Commercial Potential:** Licensing opportunities for appliance manufacturers and grocery partners

+---

+## 🧰 Tools & Technologies
+Python, OpenCV, Pyzbar, Pyrebase, Firebase, Requests, Flutter, Gemini AI, Raspberry Pi, Figma, Postman, Git, Canva

+---

+## 📈 Results & Reflection
+The prototype successfully demonstrated seamless IoT integration and real-time inventory tracking.
+I gained hands-on experience with **computer vision**, **cloud synchronization**, and **AI-based user assistance**, and strengthened my understanding of **full-stack IoT development**.